getsentry/craft/README.md

 ### Unity Package Manager (`upm`)

-Pulls the package as a zipped artefact and pushes the unzipped content to the target repository, tagging it with the provided version.
+Pulls the package as a zipped artifact and pushes the unzipped content to the target repository, tagging it with the provided version.

 _WARNING!_ The destination repository will be completely overwritten.